variables-ultra/variables_ultra_doc/README_EN_UPDATED.md

 # Variables Ultra

+Variables Ultra | Rebind, Import & Export Variables

-**Variables Ultra** is a powerful variable management plugin that implements almost all of the vanilla variable management functionalities in Figma, but with some differences.
+**Variables Ultra** is a powerful variable management plugin that implements almost all of the native variable management functionalities in Figma, but with some differences.
 We have optimized it based on user feedback and added several premium features such as `Import/Export`, `Variable Rebinding`, and `Generating Variable Set Templates`, among others.

 ## Quick Start

-After opening the plugin, create your variable collection.
+After opening the plugin, create your variable set.

 ![home](https://bppleman.blob.core.windows.net/variables-ultra/readme/home.png)

 - A brand new, unified UI/UX design
-- Place `Collection` in the same viewport to avoid dropdown menus, enabling quick selection
+- Place `Collections` in the same viewport to avoid dropdown menus, enabling quick selection
-- Click the icon button before the variable name to view/edit details
+- Click the icon button next to the variable name to view/edit details
 - More user-friendly options for single selection, multi-selection, and select all
-- More intuitive linking of variables (alias), making operations smoother
+- More intuitive linking of variables (aliases), making operations smoother
-- Batch modification of multiple variable's scopes
+- Batch modification of multiple variables' scopes

 ---